woosting/turris-notes/howtos/lxc/container-handling/container-snapshotting.md

 # Snapshot container

-> NOTE: On Turris OS the [lxc-snapshot command results in an rsync error][1].
-This workaround employs BTRFS to make snapshots on filesystem level instead.
-Once lxc-snapshot is properly working the a regular (linux general) procedure can be used.
+> NOTE: This procedure employs BTRFS to make snapshots on filesystem level because regular [lxc-snapshot functionality results in an rsync error on Turris][1].
+Once `lxc-snapshot` is working properly regular linux procedures can be used.

 0. Ensure a base snapshot target directory exists: `mkdir /srv/lxc/SNAPSHOTS/`